-- (a) Sexual harassment, which can include any unwelcome sexual advance or request for sexual favors, or any conduct of a sexual nature when submission to such conduct is made either explicitly or implicitly a term or condition of an individual's education or employment; submission to or rejection of such conduct by an individual is used as a basis for academic or employment decisions affecting the individual; or such conduct has the purpose or effect of substantially interfering with an individual's academic or work performance or creating an intimidating, hostile or offensive educational or employment environment.
-Examples of conduct which may constitute sexual harassment include but are not limited to: - sexual flirtation, touching, advances or propositions - verbal abuse of a sexual nature - pressure to engage in sexual activity - graphic or suggestive comments about an individual's dress or appearance - use of sexually degrading words to describe an individual - display of sexually suggestive objects, pictures or photographs
+(a) Sexual harassment, which can include any unwelcome sexual advance or request for sexual favors, or any conduct of a sexual nature when submission to such conduct is made either explicitly or implicitly a term or condition of an individual's education or employment; submission to or rejection of such conduct by an individual is used as a basis for academic or employment decisions affecting the individual; or such conduct has the purpose or effect of substantially interfering with an individual's academic or work performance or creating an intimidating, hostile or offensive educational or employment environment.
+Examples of conduct which may constitute sexual harassment include but are not limited to:

-- sexual jokes

-- stereotypic comments based upon gender

-- threats, demands or suggestions that retention of one's educational status is contingent upon toleration of or acquiescence in sexual advances.
+- sexual flirtation, touching, advances or propositions - verbal abuse of a sexual nature - pressure to engage in sexual activity - graphic or suggestive comments about an individual's dress or appearance - use of sexually degrading words to describe an individual - display of sexually suggestive objects, pictures or photographs - sexual jokes - stereotypic comments based upon gender - threats, demands or suggestions that retention of one's educational status is contingent upon toleration of or acquiescence in sexual advances. - (b) Sexual assault shall include but is not limited to a sexual act directed against another person without the consent (as defined herein) of the other person or when that person is not capable of giving such consent.